 Students attending Divine Word College come from a variety of ethnic and national backgrounds; therefore, the community in which they live is intercultural.
 The environment of the College speaks to the missionary life for which its students are preparing.
-There is a permanent mission art display.
+The art displays at the College highlight a commitment to missionary service.
 Missionaries on home leave periodically visit and speak to the students.
 The celebration of feasts rooted in various cultural traditions both recognizes the rich cultural diversity of the students at the College and helps develop a knowledge and appreciation of the global Church community.
 The constant interaction among students, faculty and staff with different cultural backgrounds is a distinct advantage in preparing for a religious and lay missionary vocation.
 A student has an opportunity on a daily basis to gain an appreciation of other cultures.